stomt/ngscss/source/index.md

 Overview
 ========

-**MVCSS** [Modular View CSS] is a Sass-based CSS architecture for creating predictable and maintainable application style.
+**NGSCSS** [Angular SCSS] is a Scss-based CSS architecture for creating predictable and maintainable style for AngularJS Application which follow a modular feature based structure.
+It is based on [MVCSS](http://mvcss.io/) which is Sass based and not AngularJS specific.

 CSS, for all its simplicity, is a difficult language to manage in large-scale implementations.
-Naming, paths to abstraction, structure, and methodologies are all free-form; MVCSS seeks to provide order for these sorts of projects.
+Naming, paths to abstraction, structure, and methodologies are all free-form; NGSCSS seeks to provide order for these sorts of projects.

 Keeping with an architecture motif, applications are split into three major categories: [*Foundation*][foundation], [*Components*][components], and [*Structures*][structures].
 If Foundation represents tools, materials, and the ground level, Components are akin to creating a window, while Structures mirror a number of windows and doors creating a wall.